(pexels.com)

 - Brands can advertise their product or service directly in the game itself.
 While a particular match is going on, brands can place ads in the virtual arena itself or on a carousel during the stream.

 - Companies can sponsor entire events to increase their brand image and to also potentially uplift sales.
-Sponsoring an eSport event is relatively economical than sponsoring a traditional sports event, it is also highly efficient as the eSports audience is more accessible and engages with Ads.
+Sponsoring an eSport event is relatively more economical than sponsoring a traditional sports event, it is also highly efficient as the eSport audience is more accessible and engages with Ads.

-- Creating individual marketing campaigns with famous eSports athletes is another possibility of marketing one’s brand.
-Esports athletes have a cult-like following and their audience is highly influenced by their actions.
+- Creating individual marketing campaigns with famous eSport athletes is another possibility for marketing one’s brand.
+These athletes have a cult-like following and their audience is highly influenced by their actions.